1824 Map of the St. Louis River Estuary

 Bathymetry of the Great Lakes

-This document (attached) will help your students explore bathymetric maps of the Great Lakes!
+The curriculum download is a PDF document that will help your students explore bathymetric maps of the Great Lakes!
 There are a few instructions on how to get things set up for the students to explore (it's easy, I promise!) but after that the students can explore the Great Lakes.
-Also check out the Great Lakes Tour via Google Earth!

 Bedrock and Geologic Past Maps